-Although, the Company realized this disadvantage and well understand of their business situation.
-The Company is currently in the process of adjusting and improving its performance.
+Although the Company realized this disadvantage and well understand of their business situation, the Company is currently in the process of adjusting and improving its performance.
 The Company has a business plan and holistic management measures as follows:

-- Bristol's project in lately 2018, makes the Company's product line wider compressors ranges with a highly efficient from 10 hp to 25 hp which can increase the Company's gross profit margins, and the Company also acquired intellectual property from Bristol Compressor International, LLC, a company in the United States which results in a significant cost reduction in research and development processes.
+Bristol's project started in 2018.
+With the Bristol project, the Company's product line of compressors expands the range from 10 hp to 25 hp and this can increase the Company's gross profit margins.
+The Company also acquired intellectual property from Bristol Compressor International, LLC which results in a significant cost reduction in research and development processes.
 In consequence, this new line of compressors allows the Company to expand into the new markets included the United States, Europe and etc., mainly in packaged air conditioner segment.
 The new markets will increase the total sales and profits of the Company.

-Even in the state of loss, the company still invested more than 600 million baht to be able to enter the new markets in the United States.
-Due to in the United States has a higher compressor standard and not a Chinese's manufacturers main target.
-The project will be ready to distribute in 2021. - For current products, the Company focuses on research and development to obtain a compressor model that can meet the market demand, respond to changes in legal requirements as well as environmental regulations related to refrigerants, and increasing efficiency in terms of energy-saving to make the Company's products more competitive in the market by the establishment of Kulthorn Research and Development Co., Ltd., (KRD) - The Company has a short-term policy for production's cost reduction by reducing the cost of raw materials, waste, and consumables used in the factory and other production expenses to improve the operating result.
+- For current products, the Company focuses on research and development to obtain a compressor model that can meet the market demand, respond to changes in legal requirements as well as environmental regulations related to refrigerants, and increasing efficiency in terms of energy-saving to make the Company's products more competitive in the market by the establishment of Kulthorn Research and Development Co., Ltd., (KRD) - The Company has a short-term policy for production's cost reduction by reducing the cost of raw materials, waste, and consumables used in the factory and other production expenses to improve the operating result.